EnvironmentMonitor/ESP8266-DHT11-WiFi_Sensor/README.md

-# Wireless Humidity and Temperature Monitor
+# Wireless Humidity and Temperature Monitor usin ARDUINO IDE

-# ESP8266 with a DHT11 Temperature and Humidity Sensor
+ESP8266 with a DHT11 Temperature and Humidity Sensor

 Wireless Temperature and Humidity Logger